etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

+- `breakdowns` (List of String) Specify the report `breakdowns`.
+Breakdowns must include DATE.
+A maximum of 3 fields are allowed (or 4 with country and region).
+Requires replacement if changed.
 - `connection_id` (String) The universally unique identifier for the source.
 Requires replacement if changed. ; Not Null
 - `entity` (String) The Reddit Ads resource.
 Example: campaigns.
 Requires replacement if changed. ; Not Null
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.